northeastern-rc/rc-public-documentation/docs/source/first_steps/bashrc.rst

 You should not modify this section in the .bashrc file directly.
 If it was changed, remove this section manually using a file editor.

-.. caution:: We recommend removing the conda initialize section from your .bashrc as it may interfere with the correct startup environment when using Open OnDemand apps.
+.. caution:: We recommend removing the conda initialization section from your .bashrc as it may interfere with the correct startup environment when using Open OnDemand apps.
 You should always load your Conda environment after your job already started.

 If you need help with your .bashrc file or would like it restored to its default, reach out to the RC team at rchelp@northeastern.edu, and we can provide you with a new, default .bashrc file and/or help troubleshoot issues with the file.